 Switch a patient who experiences dose-limiting adverse reactions on either component alone to Tekamlo containing a lower dose of that component in combination with the other to achieve similar blood pressure reductions.

 Switch patients receiving aliskiren and amlodipine besylate from separate tablets to a single tablet of Tekamlo containing the same component doses.
 When substituting for individual components, increase the dose of one or both of the components if blood pressure control has not been satisfactory.

-Advise patients to establish a routine pattern for taking Tekamlo with regard to meals.
+Patients should establish a routine pattern for taking Tekamlo, either with or without a meal.
 High-fat meals decrease absorption substantially [see CLINICAL PHARMACOLOGY].